 Asking questions is an important part of life.
 So is celebrating accomplishments, experiencing challenges, or working through transitions.
 Many of us have a yearning to share our experiences of life with a community of people.
-We look for people who are grounded and willing to listen, to really hear our questions, challenges, joys.
-It is for that purpose Companioning Groups were formed.
+We look for people who are grounded and willing to listen and to really hear our questions, challenges, and joys.
+It is for that purpose Companions on a Journey was formed.

 Whether you are asking big or small questions, celebrating a joy, or facing a crossroad, sharing your journey with others like you may be sound reasons for joining a companioning group.